Xerox 9700: Marketing and use

+Legacy

+The Xerox 9700 played an important role in the creation of the digital printing industry.
+A story in the Wall Street Journal credited Starkweather's invention as having "revolutionized computer printing".
+A director for KeyPoint Intelligence said that, "The Xerox 9700 helped usher in the wave of computer-driven automation in the 1970s that transformed offices, data centers, copy departments, and ultimately, the printing industry around the world.
+Much of how we communicate in hard copy today can be traced back to this remarkable product."

-In 1980, Richard Stallman and some other hackers at the MIT AI Lab were refused access to the source code for the software of a newly installed Xerox 9700.
-Stallman had modified the software for the Lab's previous laser printer (the XGP, Xerographic Printer), so it electronically messaged a user when the person's job was printed, and would message all logged-in users waiting for print jobs if the printer was jammed.
+The Xerox 9700 played an incidental part in the beginning of the Free Software movement: In 1980, Richard Stallman and some other hackers at the MIT AI Lab were refused access to the source code for the software of a newly installed Xerox 9700.
+Stallman had modified the software for the Lab's prior Xerox Graphics Printer, a xerographic experimental raster printer, so it electronically messaged a user when the person's job was printed, and would message all logged-in users waiting for print jobs if the printer was jammed.
 Not being able to add these features to the new printer was a major inconvenience, as the printer was on a different floor from most of the users.
 This experience convinced Stallman of people's need to be able to freely modify the software they use, thus the launch of the Free Software movement.